strictlybetter/strictlybetter/README.md

 The site also has a [public API](https://www.strictlybetter.eu/api-guide), so other developers may further use the suggestion data as they wish.

+[Changelog](https://www.strictlybetter.eu/changelog) lists the changes affecting usability.

 ## Where is the data coming from?

-The suggestions listed on the site are added via Add Suggestion page by anonymous Magic the Gathering players.
+The suggestions listed on the site are added via [Add Suggestion page](https://www.strictlybetter.eu/card) by anonymous Magic the Gathering players.
 Adding new suggestions and voting for them requires no login or account.

 Some suggestions are also generated programmatically.
 Due to complex rules of the cards, only cards with identical rules are considered when evaluating strict-betterness this way.